Baqend/guide/src/jsclient.md

 });
 ```

-Note: When you try to update an already removed object, it will be also tread as a concurrent modification and the
+Note: When you try to update an already deleted object, it will be also tread as a concurrent modification and the
 update will be rejected.

 There are also some situation where we like to omit this behaviour and want to force to write our changes back to the